MSK-Scripts/msk_weaponammo/Readme.md

 **!!!
 We do not support inventories that have weapons as items !!!**

 ## Installation
-If you are using ESX Menu and NOT NativeUI, go to `fxmanifest.lua` and delete `'@NativeUI/NativeUI.lua',`
+If you are using ESX Menu and NOT one of the others, go to `fxmanifest.lua` and delete `'@NativeUI/NativeUI.lua',` and `'@ragemenu/ragemenu.lua'`

 If you are using ESX Legacy and NOT ESX 1.2 then do this:
 ```lua